 Episode number – Usually you would combine season and episode as one entry

-Shot name – each show name
+Shot name – each shot name

 Task type – Is it modeling?
 Lookdev? animation?FX?